apache/parquet-format/Encryption.md

 ```

 The `path_in_schema` field in  `EncryptionWithColumnKey` structure is needed because the
 column name (path) is kept inside the encrypted `ColumnMetaData`.
-The column name can be used
+The column name is required
+to build the AAD for decryption of the `ColumnMetaData` (see above).
+Also, the column name can
-for explicit passing of a decryption key for this column, without calling a key retrieval callback.
+be used for explicit passing of a decryption key for this column, without calling a key retrieval callback.

 ### Encryption key metadata
 A wide variety of services and tools for management of encryption keys exist in the industry